- Long Island, NY: From industrial hub to backwater

-During that period of frenzied industrial manufacturing activity, a number of small commercial electric power companies supplied the energy which powered the factories which built the planes and the number of smaller specialty firms which developed and built the avionics which guided the planes to their targets and back to their bases.
+During that period of frenzied industrial manufacturing activity, a number of small commercial electric power companies supplied the energy which powered the large factories which built the planes and the number of smaller specialty firms which developed and built the avionics which guided the planes to their targets and back to their bases.

 Through the Korean War, Nassau and Suffolk counties employed thousands of engineers, scientists, and technicians in dozens of rapidly growing companies which were developing ever more complex and effective electronics and eventually computers.

 Unfortunately, by 1960, it was over and Long Island was becoming an industrial backwater.
 There were many causes for the decline: political corruption, concentration on land speculation and residential tract home building rather than industrial development, a rapidly burgeoning bureaucracy at all levels of government, a costly and inefficient education system, and any number of other causes too numerous to mention at this time.

 LILCO—The Long Island Lighting Company

 However, at the heart of the Long Island industrial decline was the Long Island Lighting Company, LILCO, a publicly traded private corporation allegedly regulated in the public interest by a New York State bureaucracy, the Public Service Commission, and newly created from the politically driven merger of all the smaller electric power companies on Long Island as an attempt to limit the hegemony of Con Ed.
 Which controlled New York City and Westchester County.